 So, Why Do Dogs Roll In Poop?

 There really isn’t an answer to this question, but we have plenty of theories to work off.
-Here are a few theories as to why dogs love to roll in smelly things like poop while playing in your yard or the great outdoors:
+Here are a few theories as to why dogs love to roll in smelly things like poop while playing within the boundaries of their invisible dog fence or the off in the great outdoors:

 Hiding Their Smell